btcpayserver/btcpayserver-doc/docs/README.md

 BTCPay Server does not have a central point of failure since nobody is controlling it except for the user running it.
 If run on the cloud server, the hosting providers can potentially censor users by suspending hosting accounts or disabling access to virtual machines.
 This is always a risk for anyone using a hosting provider.
 Since no private keys are stored on the server, a censored individual can easily re-deploy the server with another host.
 Your coins are always inside your wallet.

 If an invoice is paid while your BTCPay Server is down, the software will automatically determine and notify the merchant of offline invoice payments when your server is back up.
 If a hosting provider suspends the server, and there was no proper backup, server settings and invoice data may be lost, but on-chain payments are always in your wallet.
-For ultimate censorship-resistance, users should run [BTCPay on their own hardware](./HardwareDeployment.md).
+For ultimate censorship-resistance, users should run [BTCPay Server on their own hardware](./HardwareDeployment.md).
 The software can even be run on a single-board computer, like [Raspberry Pi](./RaspberryPiDeployment.md) from the comfort of your home.

 ### Beyond payment processing

 BTCPay Server is often misconceived as being the payment processor used by the merchants only.
 In reality, the [use-cases](./UseCase.md) are limitless.

-BTCPay is a tech-stack that glues lots of complex components into an easy-to-use and coherent interface.
+BTCPay Server is a tech-stack that glues lots of complex components into an easy-to-use and coherent interface.
 The software can be used by self-sovereign individuals as a way to run a full node at home with a full-node reliant wallet.

 Developers can build the entire businesses and projects on top of the stack.